 It should be noted that Michigan doesn’t have a specific law that defines “road rage.”
 Yet there are a couple of statues where someone who has displayed some type of verbal and/or physical road rage could be charged under the Michigan Vehicle Code.

 One is Careless Driving.
-The statue reads that: “A person who operates a vehicle upon a highway or a frozen public lake, stream, or pond or other place open to the general public including an area designated for the parking of vehicles in a careless or negligent manner likely to endanger any person or property, but without wantonness or recklessness, is responsible for a civil infraction.”
+The statute reads that: “A person who operates a vehicle upon a highway or a frozen public lake, stream, or pond or another place open to the general public including an area designated for the parking of vehicles in a careless or negligent manner likely to endanger any person or property, but without wantonness or recklessness, is responsible for a civil infraction.”

 Careless Driving is a significant hit to someone’s driving record, adding three points.
 This civil infraction could result in a fine ranging up to or just over $200, but likely will also result in an increased car insurance premium upon renewal, and could lead to future license suspensions if further infractions are added down the line.

-The other is Reckless Driving, which according to the statue occurs when: “A person who violates this section is guilty of reckless driving punishable as provided in this section.”
+The other is Reckless Driving, which according to the statute occurs when: “A person who violates this section is guilty of reckless driving punishable as provided in this section.”
 Or:

-The differences between the two definitions are that Reckless Driving general refers to an intentional crime.
+The differences between the two definitions are that Reckless Driving generally refers to an intentional crime.
 Careless Driving is more negligent in nature, thus the penalties are often less severe.
-For example a driver who tailgates another driver could be considered a careless driver whereas a driver who speeds, changes lanes without regard to other motorists and passes illegal on a shoulder is considered reckless.
+For example, a driver who tailgates another driver could be considered a careless driver whereas a driver who speeds, changes lanes without regard to other motorists, and passes illegally on a shoulder is considered reckless.

 If you have experienced an injury because of an auto accident, or if you are the victim of a road rage incident, the experienced attorneys at Bashore Green are happy to help!
 Contact Us Today.